jordandraper/CS-Resources/Coding Problem Study Guide.md

 - Addition: x+y
     - Add without the carry bit: x^y
     - Finding the carry bit: (x&y)<<1
+        - (x&y) finds all the locations of a shared 1 (where a carry would happen), and the left shift puts them at the correct positions.
+    - Repeat until carry bit is zero.
 - Subtraction: x-y
     - Subtract without borrow bit: x^y
     - Borrow bit: ((~x)&y)<<1
+        - A borrow happens when an x bit is 0 and a y bit is 1.
+By taking the complement, those 0's become 1's.
+Performing the and operation gives the 1's where the borrow goes to and 0 everywhere else.
+The left shift puts 1 where we are borrowing from.
+    - Repeat until the borrow bit is zero.
     - specifically x-y = x + (2's complement of y)

 Determining if a number is a power of 2: